baijian/APIDevelop/README.md

 ### HTTP Status Codes

-You'd better use HTTP response codes to indicate API errors.
+Since HTTP defines a bunch of meaningful status code, so we can use them to indicate our API errors.
 In general, codes in the 2xx range indicate success, codes in the 4xx range indicate an error that resulted from the provided information, and codes in the 5xx range indicate an error with